NhaLeTruc/backends_tenets/Env_Setup/ansible/Collections.md

 An Ansible collection is a distribution format that bundles together Ansible content such as playbooks, roles, modules, and plugins into a single package.
 It provides a way to organize and share Ansible content in a modular and versioned manner.
 Collections are designed to make it easier to manage and share reusable automation content across different projects, teams, and organizations.

+A typical collection addresses a set of related use cases.
+For example, the cisco.ios collection automates management of Cisco IOS devices.
+You can create a collection and publish it to Ansible Galaxy or to a private Automation Hub instance.
+You can publish certified collections to the Red Hat Automation Hub, part of the Red Hat Ansible Automation Platform.

 In the context of Ansible, here are some key points about collections:

 - **Modularity**: Collections allow you to organize Ansible content into logical units.
 This makes it easier to manage and share specific components of automation, like roles, modules, and plugins.